amitparag/DpVP/README.md

 # A Supervised Approach to Reinforcement Learning
-Deep reinforcement learning uses simulators as abstract oracles to interact with the environment.
-In continuous domains of multi body robotic systems, differentiable simulators have recently been proposed but are yet under utilized, even though we have the knowledge to make them produce richer information.
-This problem when juxtaposed with the usually high computational cost of exploration-exploitation in high dimensional state space can quickly render reinforcement learning algorithms impractical.
-In this paper, we propose to combine learning and simulators such that the quality of both increases, while the need to exhaustively search the state space decreases.
-We propose to learn value function and state, control trajectories through the locally optimal runs of model based trajectory optimizer.
-The learned value function, along with an estimate of optimal state and control policies, is subsequently used in the trajectory optimizer: the value function estimate serves as a proxy for shortening the preview horizon, while the state and control approxima- tions serve as a guide in policy search for our trajectory optimizer.
-The proposed approach demonstrates a better symbiotic relation, with super linear convergence, between learning and simulators, that we need for end-to-end learning of complex poly articulated systems.
+Deep reinforcement learning (RL) often relies on simulators as abstract oracles to model interactions within complex environments.
+While differentiable simulators have recently emerged for multi-body robotic systems, they remain underutilized, despite their potential to provide richer information.
+This underutilization, coupled with the high computational cost of exploration-exploitation in high-dimensional state spaces, limits the practical application of RL in real-world.
+We propose a method that integrates learning with differentiable simulators to enhance the efficiency of exploration-exploitation.
+Our approach learns value functions, state trajectories, and control policies from locally optimal runs of a model-based trajectory optimizer.
+The learned value function acts as a proxy to shorten the preview horizon, while approximated state and control policies guide the trajectory optimization.
+We benchmark our algorithm on three classical control problems and a torque-controlled 7 degree-of-freedom robot manipulator arm, demonstrating faster convergence and a more efficient symbiotic relationship between learning and simulation for end-to-end training of complex, poly-articulated systems.

 The source code is released under the [MIT license](LICENSE).